 The Ilsleys are some of the most down to earth people you will meet in Napa and a visit to their vineyard is a highly personalized experience.

 Production typically runs around 400 to 600 cases annually (certainly among the smaller producers in the valley).
-They have the capacity to increase production if they want (due to the size of their vineyard) however all siblings have other careers (mostly in the wine industry) and their current production is a manageable size.
+They have the capacity to increase production if they want (due to the size of their vineyard, 23 acres) however all siblings have other careers (mostly in the wine industry) and their current production is a manageable size.
 And by remaining small they can really focus on attention to detail on the blocks within their vineyard used for making their own wines.

 They specialize in Cabernet Sauvignon; during our first visit, we tried the 2004 vintage (90% Cabernet Sauvignon and 10% Petit Verdot).
 This wine is ready to drink now, is very well balanced featuring rich and intense fruit flavors along with firm and structured structured yet soft Stags Leap tannins.
 The balance, the excellent acidity combined with the tannin profile will ensure this wine will age very well for many years.